mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 To enable it server-side, just go to https://travis-ci.com/account/repositories and click ` Manage repositories on GitHub`.
 Give the permission to run on the git repository you just created.

+Note, the link for public project may be https://travis-ci.org/account/repositories .

 ### Add Codecov
 Go to https://codecov.io/ and enable codecov for your repository.
 If the github repository is a private one, you will need to get a